 It’s part of a class of drugs called “nonbenzodiazepine hypnotics,” which are often called Z-drugs.
 Such Z-drugs, including Ambien, Lunesta, and Sonata, are prescribed for those who:

-As with any Z-drug, Zimovane is a drug in which one can become addicted.
+As with any Z-drug, Zimovane is a drug to which one can become addicted.
 Though it is not a benzodiazepine, it does function similarly.
 Users may not think they can become addicted to it, but the truth is that the body can become dependent on the drug in less than two weeks.
 One sign of addiction is when you need more of the drug to get the same effect or increased tolerance.
 It’s not that those who become addicted intended to become dependent on the drug, but sometimes it happens before they know it, and then have trouble getting off of it.

 When a person becomes dependent on a drug, they’ll usually experience withdrawal symptoms when they stop using it.
 Some of these symptoms can be uncomfortable, and some are downright dangerous.
-Thus, a medical detox is always recommended to come off Zimovane, where medical supervision can occur with a tapering of the drug over time.
+Thus, medical detox is always recommended to come off Zimovane, where medical supervision can occur with a tapering of the drug over time.
 This medical monitoring can help the person in various ways when trying to cut Zimovane from their lives.

 The following are common Zimovane withdrawal symptoms: